WHU-ZQH/WHU-ZQH.github.io/_pages/about.md

 # Interests 👯‍♀️

 ---
-I'm interested in KPOP, such as _Red velvet, Twice, Aespa, ITZY, NMIXX, fromis9, yooa, sakura_...
+I'm interested in KPOP, such as _Red velvet, Twice, Aespa, ITZY, NMIXX, fromis9_.